trevisanj/PFANT/README.md

 ### 3.2 Spectral synthesis

-Spectral synthesis involves a few steps, as shown in Figure TODO.
+Spectral synthesis involves a few steps, as shown in Figure 1.
 These steps will be described in the next subsections.

 ```